gvwilson/sdxjs/async-programming/index.md

 When [Node][nodejs] sees `await` and `async` it silently converts the code to use promises with `then`, `resolve`, and `reject`;
-we will see how this is done in <x key="code-generator"></x>.
+we will see how this works in <x key="code-generator"></x>.
-In order to provide a context for this, we can only use `await` inside a function that is declared to be `async`: we can't put a statement like `await fs.statAsync(…)` at the top level of our program outside a function.
+In order to provide a context for this transformation we must put `await` inside a function that is declared to be `async`: we can't simply write `await fs.statAsync(…)` at the top level of our program outside a function.
+This requirement is occasionally annoying, but since we should be putting our code in functions anyway it's hard to complain.
 :::

 To see how much cleaner our code is with `await` and `async`,